laurapratt87/Capstone-Engagement-Project-Red-Team-v.-Blue-Team/README.md

 # Capstone-Engagement-Project-Red-Team-v.-Blue-Team
 As the Red Team, attack a vulnerable VM within the environment, ultimately gaining root access to the machine.
-As Blue Team, use Kibana to review logs taken during Day 1 engagement of Red Team’s attack..
+As Blue Team, use Kibana to review logs taken during Day 1 engagement of Red Team’s attack.
 Use the logs to extract hard data and visualizations for a detailed report of findings.

 This document serves as an outline for the [Presentation](https://github.com/laurapratt87/Capstone-Engagement-Project-Red-Team-v.-Blue-Team/blob/main/Resources/Red%20Team%20Powerpoint.pptx) of the Capstone Engagement Project.